-The amount(s) payable under the Securities may be determined by reference to one or more reference rates, such as the Floating Rate Option used to determine the Rate of Interest in respect of Floating Rate Securities, the rate of premium for Securities in respect of which a premium is payable, or any other interest rate, index, benchmark or price source by reference to which any amount payable under the Securities is determined.
-A reference rate (i) may be materially modified, (ii) may be permanently or indefinitely discontinued or may cease to exist, or (iii) may not be used in certain ways by an EU supervised entity if its administrator does not obtain authorisation or registration (subject to applicable transitional provisions) (see sub-section (h) below (Risks in connection with regulation and reform of "Benchmarks")).
+The amount(s) payable under the Securities may be determined by reference to one or more Reference Rates, such as the Floating Rate Option used to determine the Rate of Interest in respect of Floating Rate Securities, the rate of premium for Securities in respect of which a premium is payable, or any other interest rate, index, benchmark or price source by reference to which any amount payable under the Securities is determined.
+A Reference Rate (i) may be materially modified, (ii) may be permanently or indefinitely discontinued or may cease to exist or cease to be representative of the underlying market it is intended to measure, or (iii) may not be used in certain ways by an EU supervised entity and/or UK supervised entity, as the case may be, if its administrator does not obtain authorisation or registration (subject to applicable transitional provisions) (see subsection (i) below (Risks in connection with regulation and reform of "Benchmarks")).